 - 1. Credit Risk

 - 2. Commission Rate Risk

 - 3. Liquidity Risk

 - 4. Foreign Currency Risk

-- 5. Islamic financial variable instrument

 Credit Risk

 The Credit Risk can be defined as a loss of value of an asset as a result of a failure by a customer or a counter party to such commercially valid and legally enforceable contract to comply with its obligations.